manwar/theweeklychallenge/content/blog/build-docker-image.md

 It was a huge relief, thank you `Dave Cross` for your help.

-However, I am still having trouble accessing the site.
+However, I was still having trouble accessing the site.

 A few moments later, I received another message from `Dave Cross`.